 If we swap the container, we have to run the three above-mentioned commands again for the port-forward of the pod.
 Afterwards, we can change the code in PyCharm and verify that the runserver was restarted – either in the log or by opening the page in a browser.

 So now we can deploy our application in the local Kubernetes cluster with live code reloading.
-We have accomplished our buzzword mission, the production Kubernetes environment has been replicated locally and we can carry out Cloud Native developments on our Service.
+We have accomplished our buzzword mission, the production environment (i. e.
+Kubernetes development environment) has been replicated locally and we can carry out Cloud Native developments on our service.
 The icing on the cake now is to configure the PyCharm Debugger in a way that we can also debug our application directly in PyCharm.
 To do this, we first have to configure Python remote debug in PyCharm: